Haelchue/RAG-Eval/README.md

+# RAG+EVAL
-#  Evaluated RAG-based PDF Question Answering System
+### An Evaluated, Metrics-Driven RAG System for Reliable PDF Question Answering

 > **An end-to-end, evaluated Retrieval-Augmented Generation (RAG) system for question answering over PDF documents, with retrieval and generation metrics.**